 A study is deeper in its structure than a Survey and investigates a specific subject med with different follow-up questions depending on which answer was given in the previous question.
 In KLMS, you can split a Study and ask to follow up questions if an answer is yes or no. (Ex.
 Question 7 is answered Yes, then the user moves forward to Question 11 while the users who answered No move to question 8,9,10 for a deeper understanding of opinions, see Branching).
 With Surveys, the KLMS is giving information from Users to Management apart from KLMS being an educating tool for Management to educate the staff members or Students.
 It works both ways.
 In short, a survey lets you know >what a group of individuals think about a question a more strict form like yes/ no or defined choices.
 A Study explains how a group of individuals think on a question in more depth with open questions and free answers.

 A user is a member of the KLMS.
+Also a synonym for Learner.
 An account holder.
 It is a staff member assigned by an admin and can use Klick Data Learning Management System, KLMS via login with a name (mail address) and a password.
 Users can create content by adding material, text instructions (Ex.
 "Attend a lesson", "Read a book"), a link (any digital link on the Internet with some information to be learned), A test (quiz with multiple-choice questions, fill in a test, etc) or a survey.
 Users can not Create Course Plans unless being upgraded to a group admin.
 A user can consume courses and materials.
 An admin is also a user since he or she can access the KLMS as a Study platform and can choose this from the top bar menu system.

 A test can be a Study Tool and a part of the Material in the sense it's designed for learning purposes only.
 Such a Test is called a Study Quiz.
 During the Study Quiz (technically a Test from the perspective of KLMS), the user will have information and guidance on what to read and complement information and material in order to understand and answer correctly after submission of the Question is done.